Raspberry Pi Usage Instructions

 dtoverlay=fly-tft-v2

-to the config.txt file - Open
+to the config.txt file. - Open

 /boot/config.txt

-(for bookworm system, it is/boot/firmware/config.txt
+(for the bookworm system, it's/boot/firmware/config.txt

-)sudo nano /boot/config.txt
+):sudo nano /boot/config.txt

-- Add the following configuration at the end of the file
+- Add the following configuration at the end of the file:

 dtoverlay=fly-tft-v2

-dtoverlay=fly-tft-v2,r90 # Same as the default direction, horizontal
+dtoverlay=fly-tft-v2,r90 # Same as default orientation, landscape

 -